Interested in property taxes?

-Generally, if you file a tax return that shows you owe tax (what we call a "deficiency") you will be be subject to penalties and interest from the July 15 deadline instead of the October 15 extension deadline.
+Generally, if you file a tax return that shows you owe tax (what we call a "deficiency") you will be subject to penalties and interest from the May 17 deadline instead of the October 15 extension deadline.
 This means that while you would avoid the failure to file penalty (a late filing penalty), there is still:

-interest which generally accrues on any unpaid tax from the due date of the return (April 15 even with a timely extension filed) until the date of payment in full.
+- interest which generally accrues on any unpaid tax from the due date of the return (May 17 even with a timely extension filed) until the date of payment in full.
 The interest rate is determined quarterly and is the federal short-term rate plus 3 percent.
 Interest compounds daily.
 Right now it is 5%.